 An occupying spouse may be omitted from the mortgage for credit or other reasons.
 Lenders should utilize standard, customary underwriting procedures when underwriting any loan where only one spouse will act as the borrower.
-If the borrower and their spouse currently reside, or plan to reside together in the subject property after closing, use of Forms 750-1 and 750-2 are not required.
+If the borrower and their spouse currently reside, or plan to reside together in the subject property after closing, use of Forms 550-1 and 550-2 are not required.
 Instead, the non-borrowing spouse:

-- 1. Will not sign the First Note.

-- 2. Will only sign the Deed of Trust.

-- 3. Must still meet income requirements, with proper income verification for the household included in the borrower file.
-If the non-borrowing spouse does not have income, he or she must sign the Form 722.
+- 1. Will not sign the First Note. - 2.
+Will only sign the Tax-Exempt Financing Rider- Form 580 and the Deed of Trust. - 3.
+Must still meet income and first-time homebuyer requirements, with proper income verification for the household included in the borrower file.
+If the non-borrowing spouse does not have income, he or she must sign the Form 522.
+The non-borrowing spouse must also sign Form 516 certifying that he or she meets the first-time homebuyer criteria.